 Don’t hold one on one meetings in public spaces.
 Certain employees may fear giving the most honest feedback because other people on the team can overhear them.
 If you have an office, hold the meetings there.

 If you manage a remote team, we recommend using Google hangouts or Skype by default.
-It’s easier to read body language vs. a phone call.
+It’s easier to interpret body language compared to a phone call.

-One on ones are a meeting where the employee sets the agenda, not you.
-This isn’t a meeting regarding performance, but instead, it’s a time to ask questions, listen, and coach if needed.
+1-1s are a meeting where the employee sets the agenda, not you.
+This isn’t a performance review, but instead, it’s a time to ask questions, listen, and coach.
 Typically we see managers kick-off these meetings by asking “how’s everything going?”

 We recommend that you enter these meetings acting like a detective.
-It’s your job to collect feedback and improve – even if things are going smashingly well, you can still find ways to improve as a manager and create a better employee experience.
+It’s your job to collect feedback and improve – even if things are going smashingly well, you can still find ways to improve as a manager and become more productive.

 Employees know this too.
-Handwritten notes also is a signal to others that you’re focusing on them and what you can learn.
+Handwritten notes also is a signal to others that you’re focusing on them and it implies a commitment.
 When someone takes notes in a meeting, it’s an active signal that they are interested in what you have to say.

 Finally, notes is a great way to remember things for later.
 Especially if there are action-items that develop from the one on one.

-There are a plethora of benefits to a 1:1 meeting which we’ve outlined below.
-If I could summarize, it’s a great way to get to know your team on a personal and professional basis.
+There are a plethora of benefits to these meetings, which we’ve outlined below.
+If I could summarize, they are great way to get to know your team on a personal and professional basis.
 These meetings give you insights and help you create a unique employee experience for every member of your team.

-The first benefit of a one on one meeting is that it empowers you to get to know your team on a personal level.
+The first benefit is that it empowers you to get to know your team on a personal level.
 In this meetings you can uncover what motivates each employee, what their career aspirations are, and how you can empower them to do their best work.

 No team is perfect, and a byproduct of working with others is that interpersonal issues pop-up.
 A benefit of a one on one is that you can discover these much faster than you could through other mechanisms.